Vitamin D and Fish Oils are ineffective for preventing cancer and heart disease, but may have other benefits.

 Omega 3’s and fish oils and vitamin D have been used for cardiovascular health and may also have other health benefits.
 A new study is now showing that they do not prevent cancer and heart disease.
 On the other hand, there may be other benefits such as reducing the risk of heart attack.

 Statins which are heavily promoted and sold medically are said to reduce heart attack risk by 28 percent.
-Fish oil may do this or more, without the side effects of statins that can include muscle pain and liver problems.
-There is also a risk with statins of early onset Alzheimer’s disease since the drug can starve the brain of cholesterol required for proper function.
+Fish oil may do this or more, without the side effects of statins which can include muscle pain and liver problems.
+There is also a risk with statins of early-onset Alzheimer’s disease since the drug can starve the brain of cholesterol required for proper function.

 Check out this interesting NY Times article.

 Vitamin D and Fish Oils Are Ineffective for Preventing Cancer and Heart Disease

 The largest study to test vitamin D and omega-3 pills in healthy adults found they did little to prevent cardiovascular disease, but hinted at benefits for groups including African-Americans.